NathanaelA/nativescript-exoplayer/src/README.md

 Sets the native video player to loop once playback has finished.

+- **backgroundAudio - (boolean)** - *optional*

+If set to true, the audio for the video won't pause any existing audio playing.
+Instead it will play simultaneously with the existing audio.
+This is similar to how instagram and facebook play their video audio.

 - **fill - (VideoFill)** - *optional*

 Android: When set to VideoFill.aspectFill, the aspect ratio of the video will not be honored and it will fill the entire space available.